 Primary Bid – Bedfordshire wide (£729,932)

 This bid will look to target Violence against Women and Girls (VAWG) in public places and feelings of safety from VAWG, but it is expected that this will also have an indirect impact on other areas such as anti-social behaviour (ASB), serious violence, robbery, gangs and criminal exploitation.
-For more details about VAWG, how to report an incident or find support please click here.
+Further information about VAWG, how to report an incident or find support can be found on our website.

 Secondary Bid – Luton (£294,000)